-Rather than cultivating my firm handshake and a network of clients on the golf course by day and schmoozing in restaurants and bars by night as I probably should, I would much rather spend my spare time (when I am not with my family) exploring new ideas and technologies, debating philosophy on-line, sketching and day-dreaming about architecture.
+Rather than cultivating my firm handshake and a network of clients on the golf course by day and schmoozing in restaurants and bars by night like I probably should, I would much rather spend any spare time (when I am not with my family) exploring new ideas and technologies, debating philosophy on-line, sketching and day-dreaming about architecture.

 So here goes…

-Tall, dark and handsome ** architect seeking meaningful connection with cool and worthwhile design projects, for cool and interesting clients.
+Tall, dark and handsome ** architect seeking meaningful connection with cool and interesting clients, with cool and interesting design projects.

-Enjoys long walks on the beach, romantic and evocative design that tugs at the heart as much as the head, and cosy nights in front of the CAD monitor, getting excited about new and elegant solutions to knotty problems.
+Enjoys long walks on the beach, romantic and evocative design that tugs at the heart as much as the head, and cosy nights in front of the CAD monitor.
+Gets unaccountably excited about new and elegant solutions to knotty problems.

-My ideal collaborator should have an appreciation for design, as well as a good practical outlook.
+My ideal collaborators should have an appreciation for design, and ‘get’ what a difference it can make in their lives.

-Hopefully you will also bring a few ideas of your own, and enjoy working together to see them evolved, distilled, and brought to life.
+Hopefully they will also have a few ideas of their own, and enjoy working together to see them evolved, distilled, and brought to life.

-You should have a tough brief that I can really get my teeth into, and be just about as excited as I am about the whole thing – there are some life-changing opportunities ahead!
+They should have a challenging brief that I can really get my teeth into, and be just about as excited as I am about the whole thing!

 (** well, tall anyway)